vikaskaushik17/Django/README.md

-# Django
+# Django-Project
-Projects on Django
+Projects on Django.